Venafi/vcert/README-CLI-PLATFORM.md

 # VCert CLI for Venafi Trust Protection Platform

-Venafi VCert command line utility is designed to generate keys and simplify certificate acquisition by eliminating the need to write code to interact with the Venafi REST API.
-VCert is available in 32 and 64 bit versions for Linux, Windows, and macOS.
+Venafi VCert is a command line tool designed to generate keys and simplify certificate acquisition, eliminating the need to write code that's required to interact with the Venafi REST API.
+VCert is available in 32- and 64-bit versions for Linux, Windows, and macOS.

-The following content applies to the latest version of VCert CLI, click [here](https://github.com/Venafi/vcert/releases/latest) to download it from https://github.com/Venafi/vcert/releases/latest.
+This article applies to the latest version of VCert CLI, which you can [download here](https://github.com/Venafi/vcert/releases/latest).

 ## Quick Links

+Use these to quickly jump to a relevant section lower on this page:

 - [Detailed usage examples](#examples)
 - [Options for requesting a certificate using the `enroll` action](#certificate-request-parameters)
 - [Options for downloading a certificate using the `pickup` action](#certificate-retrieval-parameters)